RAJAS2025/VHR-WRO-FE-June-2025/README.md

 ### Open Challenge

-In the open challenge, the only changes to the mat are the size of the interior walls.
-To tackle these challenges, we will be using laser distance sensors to measure the distance from the walls.
-By having multiple sensors around the robot, the robot can accurately calculate the distance to the surrounding walls.
-The robot can use these readings from the sensor to correct itself and make sure it stays parallel to the wall.
-The robot will know when to turn using the distance sensors as one sensor will be placed in the front.
-Once the distance is less than a certain amount, the robot will know to turn.
-We keep track of the laps by keeping track of each turn we compete so we know when to end.
+In the open challenge, the only modification to the mat is the size of the interior walls.
+To handle this, we will use distance sensors to measure the robot’s distance from the walls.
+With multiple sensors positioned around the robot, it can accurately determine its position relative to the surroundings and make adjustments to stay parallel to the walls.
+A front-facing sensor will help the robot know when to turn—once the distance to the wall falls below a set threshold, it will initiate a turn.
+We will also track laps by counting each completed turn, allowing the robot to know when the course is finished.

 | Straight Movement | Turning |
 | ----------------- | ------- |